 “Our hopes are that this groundbreaking research will lead to stem cell therapy strengthening these babies’ hearts while delaying or even preventing the need for a heart transplant in some,” says Harold Burkhart, M.D., a pediatric cardiothoracic surgeon at OU Medicine in Oklahoma and first author on the paper.

 Details were published in The Journal of Thoracic and Cardiovascular Surgery.
 Read the Mayo Clinic's press release and watch one family’s story here.

 Next Steps: Phase II Clinical Trial Planning Underway

-Planning for Phase II of this Clinical Trial is underway.
+Planning for Phase II of this Clinical Trial is underway at seven hospitals across the country through the Mayo Clinic’s HLHS Consortium.
 The study will include fifty infant participants, which will further test safety and examine the effectiveness of using cord blood to improve heart function.
 Please note that this trial is only available to those who have stored with the Mayo Clinic’s facility for this specific purpose.

 Cord Blood and Ongoing Regenerative Medicine Research

 The therapeutic potential of cord blood continues to grow.

 As research continues to try to harness the healing potential of cord blood stem cells in new ways, we continue to be encouraged and excited.
 As with all advancements in medicine, discoveries are the result of dedicated researchers and time.
 Other areas of cord blood use for regenerative medicine clinical trials include: